![]() |

 Clouds will come, the rain will fall.

-Sometimes sun won’t shine at all.
+Sometimes the sun won’t shine at all.

 From pain inside, cries will soar.